 ¹ Compared to typical costs and print times for Colorjet, FDM, SLS, SLA and other standard 3D print technology.

 ² Compared to typical tooling/part cost and lead time of 4 – 8 weeks, order sizes of 100 – 1000 units.

 ³ Compared to typical cost and lead time of 3 – 6 weeks for plastic parts, 1 – 1000 units.

 With 3D printed nylon parts, you get industrial-strength products with guaranteed precision, every time.
-The production-grade Nylon PA-12 used by the HP Multi Jet Fusion 3D printer offers unprecedented mechanical strength for 3D printed plastic parts along with an excellent strength-to-weight ratio and high-quality surface finish.
-For functional rapid prototypes, industrial-grade parts or consumer products, Nylon PA-12 provides superior value and performance compared to any other 3D printed plastic on the market.
+The production-grade nylon PA-12 used by the HP Multi Jet Fusion 3D printer offers unprecedented jetting mechanical strength for 3D printed plastic parts along with an excellent strength-to-weight ratio and high-quality surface finish.
+For functional rapid prototypes, industrial-grade parts or consumer products, nylon PA-12 provides superior value and performance compared to any other 3D printed plastic on the market.

-3D Printed Rapid Tooling for Thermoforming, Urethane Casting and More
+3D Printed Rapid Tooling: Printed Materials for Thermoforming, Urethane Casting and More

 3D printed tooling and master patterns can help businesses get the most from their product development cycles by reducing the cost and time of iteration.
 Moreover, when combined with a technology like urethane casting, 3D printed master patterns can produce very inexpensive parts that rival the quality and detail of injection molded parts in a fraction of the time.